-As we enter the upper chakras through the doorway of Vissudha the throat chakra, the energy becomes much more refined and subtle.
-The elements of vibration and sound resonate here as we express ourselves to the world.
-Vissudha is the centre of communication and the intention here is to express ourselves clearly, truthfully and authentically.
-We all know that communication is the number one cause of relationship discord, and so it requires practice and finesse.
-One of the main characteristics to develop here is the ability to listen before we speak, and to speak with kindness so as to avoid harm.
-Words are powerful and hold strong energy, once we release them we cannot take them back.
+I’m sure you know that communication is the number one cause of relationship discord, and that it requires practice and finesse.
+One of the main characteristics to develop when working with this chakra is the ability to listen before speaking, and to speak with kindness to avoid harm.
+Words are powerful and hold strong energy, once you release them we cannot take them back.

-Meditation helps us to find space between listening and speaking so that we can express ourselves mindfully.
-Before we speak it’s useful to ask ourselves if our words are necessary, true and kind, if not, we might be wise to reconsider.
+Meditation helps to find space between listening and speaking so that you can express yourself mindfully.
+Before speaking it’s useful to ask if your words are necessary, true and kind.

 The throat chakra is a space of contemplation, a passage way from the heart to the head.
-Here we can pause to reflect on and purify our intentions.
+Here you can pause to reflect on and purify your intentions.

-When the energy is well balanced at Vissudha we are able to communicate simply and clearly without causing harm.
-These people have the ability to communicate to large numbers of people eloquently and with grace.
+When the energy is well balanced at Vissudha you can communicate simply and clearly without causing harm.
+It gives you the ability to communicate to large numbers of people eloquently and with grace.
 It is often the domain of poets, musicians, actors and anyone who uses voice or sound as their medium of expression.

 It’s important to note that individual chakras do not act independently, but rather as a holistic system.
 To have the ability to communicate clearly relies on achieving balance in all the preceding chakras.
 It requires a sense of safety at Muladhara the root chakra, a trust in the creative flow at Svasdhisthana the sacral chakra, good self-esteem at Manipura the solar plexus chakra, and kindness at Anahata the heart chakra .
-These qualities all build on each other and support us as we move up the Chakra system.
+These qualities all build on each other and support you as you move up the chakra system